SPUQC’s Bachelor of Science in Tourism Management is a strategic investment in the future of not just individuals but of the country as a whole.

 With all these developments happening around the world, the Bachelor of Science in Tourism at SPUQC is designed to prepare its students for leadership, research and service roles, in sustainable projects.

 Today, tourism accounts for 10 percent of global GDP, with the majority of this economic benefit concentrated in cities and other traditional tourist hubs.
 It’s small wonder new marketing techniques and experiences created by online travel agents and accommodation booking sites are raking it in.
 There are still a few organizations that take a different approach.

 AirBnb has partnered with World Bank to examine how alternative accommodation options such as home-sharing can boost the inclusion of rural economies in tourism and hospitality.
 These are underserved homes located in the coastal areas or at the foot of the mountains.

 Another group called Blue Ventures is a social enterprise that works with fishermen rebuild the fisheries.
 It starts by educating them on the food chain of the fish which their families rely on as their main source of protein.

-The Bachelor of Science in Tourism Management will provide knowledge and skills training similar to the above examples but in the areas of management, marketing, human resources, finance and in a new specialization such as Aviation Management.
+The tourism school in Quezon City will provide knowledge and skills training similar to the above examples but in the areas of management, marketing, human resources, finance and in a new specialization such as Aviation Management.